bradcypert/sandalwood/content/blog/adding-trigram-searching-to-a-clojure-webapp.md

   - clojure
   - databases
   - migrations
-post_format: []
-description:
-  - "Learn to use Postgres Trigram (fuzzy) searches with your Clojure api using YeSQL and Migratus."
-_yoast_wpseo_title:
-  - "Trigram search with Clojure, YeSQL, Migratus & Postgres"
 ---

 Recently on Porios, I added the ability to do fuzzy text searches with Trigrams.
 Porios is powered by a Clojure API (a dated Luminus template, actually) which uses YeSQL, Postgres, Compojure and several other libraries.
 Let’s talk about implementing a trigram search for this application components.